How not to cheat

 Is it ever OK to cheat on someone?

-If you aren’t ready to settle down and find your eye wandering it may be fairer to end your current relationship – even if losing the security frightens you.
+If you aren’t ready to settle down and constantly find yourself recreating the distracted boyfriend meme, it may be fairer to end your current relationship – even if losing the security frightens you.

 By Holly Bourne